-This well presented property is only a short stroll to the beautiful sandy beach of Rhoscolyn in an area of outstanding natural beauty.
+This lovely house is only a short stroll to the beautiful sandy beach of Rhoscolyn in an area of outstanding natural beauty.
 The popular White Eagle pub and restaurant is also only 15 minutes walk, with Trearddur Bay approximately 3 miles away.

 The property itself has recently been refurbished and benefits from two bathroom/shower rooms, a fully fitted kitchen with French windows opening out on to a sea-facing patio.
 Most of the appliances are new including an induction hob cooker, fridge/freezer, washing machine and dryer.
 There is a flat screen TV with Freeview and a DVD player.
 The property has central heating.
 WiFi Internet connection is provided free of charge.
 Ample off-road parking is provided at the front and is easily accessible.
 All the linen is included.

 Weekly renting is normally to Friday and shorter stays are also available outside the peak summer weeks.